ankitojha07/ankitojha07/README.md

 # Hi 👋, I'm Ankit Ojha!
 I'm a developer from India 🇮🇳, living in New Delhi (India).

-### "Your mind has to be even stronger than your body.
-Once you master your thoughts anything is possible" 👇🧠🔒

 ### My Tech Stack 👇
 - Javascript | Typescript
 - MongoDB